The Psychology of Diabolic Temptation

 Let's start with one of the most basic human facts: we have 5 senses.
 Sight, sound, smell, touch, and taste.
 It is through these five senses that we experience our world, and through which we also experience and worship our Creator.
 There is a sort of "force", for lack of a better word, that binds these senses together, which we can call "Common Sense".
 What this does is bring all the information together, and then simultaneously transfers it to our imagination and memory, usually in the form of an image.
 Let me give you an example.
 You're in a restaurant discussing your job with a friend, and you've not eaten all day and are hungry.
 Someone at the next table is having a huge slice of cherry pie.
 The scent of the pie enters your nose, activating your sense of smell, which triggers an automatic image in the imagination of a cherry pie.
 A little later your friend says, “Did you smell that pie?”
 And you of course say yes, since it is stored in your memory.
 All of this takes place on the material level.
 That is, in the matter of the brain.
 There's no great mystery here, and human biology and psychology explains the process quite well.

 Next we have to address what is known as the Cogitative Faculty.
 The Cogitative Faculty observes the image, then goes back into the memory, and gets the information that pertains to that image, bringing it back in, and then merges it with the image itself.
 Example: You see your wife.
 You have the image of your wife.
 The Cogitative Faculty goes back into the memory, gets the information on your wife, then brings that information to the image, merging the two, so you actually recognize your wife.
 So the Cogitative Faculty makes associations.
 It is this Cogitative Faculty that is slowly eroded in Alzheimer's disease.
 The Cogitative Faculty does something else as well.
 It makes initial assessments about whether something is good or bad on a purely physical, not moral level.
 Example: You eat chocolate and enjoy it.
 The Cogitative Faculty makes the assessment that the chocolate is good, so the next time you see chocolate it goes back into the memory and merges the information with the image, relaying the pleasant experience of chocolate as “good”.
 That ability to decide whether something is good or bad is a perspective we have on the thing.
 It isn't objective as to whether the thing is good or bad, but a subjective perspective.
 That subjective perspective is what influences your emotional states.
 In other words, your emotional state is influenced by the image in your imagination and the particular subjective perspective you have on that image.
 Example: When you're first dating, the image you have of your then girlfriend or boyfriend is one of thrills, pleasure, and how wonderful they are.
 However, after 20 years of marriage, and many memories later, they walk into the room and the images are quite different.
-The thrill is usually gone.
+The thrill is usually gone, or at least more subdued.

 Now let's look at something called the “Passive Intellect”.
 This part of our Self isn't material at all.
 In fact, it functions completely on the immaterial/spiritual level.
 That is, it is independent of matter.
 We knows this because no physical thing is capable of being the object that is known, and the knower at the same time.
 The ability to be the object known and the knower at the same time is called “self awareness”.
-Animals don't aren't self aware.
+Animals aren't self aware.
 They're not capable of self reflection, of turning inward and considering the self.
 And that's because purely material things can't do this.
 It is at this level, that of the Passive Intellect, that we're able to grasp universal concepts.
 The process looks like this: the mind goes through the process we've already described in the discussion of Common Sense and the Cogitative Faculty.
 Next, the intellect is triggered and abstracts that information, filtering it into the Passive Intellect, so that we can grasp the entire, or deeper concept.
 Then the Passive Intellect examines it, and makes a judgment about certain things in the image, in relationship to the concepts.
 I know that's a lot to unpack, so allow me to provide a simple example.
 Let's say we're addressing the concept of humans.
 The Passive Intellect takes the received information on humans, and understands the concept of humanity, then makes a judgment that all humans are bipedal.
 Now it is only on the level of the Passive Intellect that we're able to make a judgment as to whether or not something is good or bad on a moral level.
 This moral judgment is then presented to the will, which is also immaterial.
 The will then makes a choice regarding the judgment.

 The will can move the intellect and the lower faculties of the five senses.
 The will can move your arms, your eyes, can strain to listen, can resist something presented to it as attractive, etc. Why is this important to spiritual warfare?
 It is important for this reason: when Adam and Eve fell, they sinned through their bodies.
 They ate the fruit they were told not to eat.
 As a result of this sin through the body, their bodies not only experienced sickness, aging, disease and death, but also fell subject to diabolic influence.
 And because we all inherit the defects of that original sin, our bodies too are subject to diabolic influence.